SimoneDutto/MachineLearning-Course-Assignments/READ.md

 **Characteristics:**
 -  178 rows
 -  3 classes
-- 13 numeric continuos attributes, counting also the class label
+- 13 numeric continuos attributes plus the class label
 -  No missing attribute values
 From the 12 attributes we choose to take the first two, which are respectively *Alcohol* and *Malic acid*
 ![ ](DataSet.png )